 How Well You’re Managing Your Cards

 Can you keep up with the payment due dates while maintaining low balances on your credit cards?
 If so, chances are you’re doing an effective job at managing your cards.
 But if it’s the opposite, you may have more credit cards than you can responsibly handle.
+It doesn’t matter how many credit cards you have as long as you can stay on top of them and don’t have excessive annual fees.

 How It Affects Your Credit Score